zuozhenggh/learning-library/data-management-library/security/baseline/unified-auditing/unified-auditing.md

       <copy>./09_cleanup.sh</copy>
       ````

-## **Step 4**: Audit Data Pump Usage
+## **STEP 4**: Audit Data Pump Usage

-In this lab you will configure the Unified Audit Trail and review an audit of Oracle Data Pump export.<br>
+In this lab you will configure the Unified Audit Trail and review an audit of Oracle Data Pump export.
 This is a feature of Unified Audit that is not available in traditional auditing.

 1. Go to the scripts directory